How long does a heat pump run per day?

 Summer

-There is no question of heating, unless you live in a region worthy of Lake Baikal.
+No heating, unless you live in a region worthy of Lake Baikal.
 But you still need hot water for comfort.
-So the heat pump runs a minimum, unless it works in heating only.
-In addition, you may have opted for a reversible heat pump that provides air conditioning, in which case it runs even in summer, more or less long depending on your set temperature in cold.
+So the heat pump will run at a minimum, unless it's used for heating only.
+What's more, you may have opted for a reversible heat pump that provides air conditioning, in which case it will run even in summer, more or less long depending on your set cooling temperature.

-How can I optimize the running time of the heat pump so that it runs less during the day?
+How can I optimize the running time of my heat pump so that it runs less during the day?

-Let's take a brief look at the levers available to you to influence how long your heat pump runs during the day.
+Let's take a brief look at the levers at your disposal to influence how long your heat pump runs during the day.

 Sizing

-The right size of heat pump will avoid unpleasant surprises at multiple levels, whether in terms of power consumption, noise, and duration of operation during the day.
-Indeed, the right size allows you to have a heat pump that runs reasonably within 8 hours per day or less depending on your habits.
-But a heat pump that's too small will quickly satellite this value, degrade the equipment, and drain your wallet.
-Always ask your installer for a sizing report, and have it checked by an expert if you have any doubts.
+The right size of heat pump will avoid unpleasant surprises on many levels, whether in terms of power consumption, noise, or running time during the day.
+In fact, the right size will enable you to have a heat pump that runs for a reasonable 8 hours a day or less, depending on your habits.
+But a heat pump that's too small will quickly satellite this value, degrading the equipment and draining your wallet.
+Always ask your installer for a sizing report, and have it checked by an expert if in doubt.

-It goes without saying that a better insulation will allow you to install a smaller heat pump in the first place, therefore less expensive and less electricity consuming.
-On the other hand, your home will retain heat longer and reduce the operating time of the heat pump.
+It goes without saying that better insulation will enable you to install a smaller heat pump in the first instance, so it's cheaper and uses less electricity.
+What's more, your home will retain heat for longer, reducing the heat pump's running time.

 Using a programmable thermostat

-For an optimal regulation of the indoor temperature, you can use a programmable thermostat, in order to indicate your living habits and not to make the heat pump turn for nothing.
-When you are not there, you can lower the room temperature automatically or remotely, and raise it 1 hour before your arrival for example.
-It is known, the home automation allows energy savings.
+For optimum indoor temperature control, you can use a programmable thermostat to indicate your living habits, so that the heat pump doesn't run for nothing.
+When you're away, you can lower the room temperature automatically or remotely, and raise it again 1 hour before you arrive, for example.
+It's a well-known fact that home automation saves energy.

 Maintenance of the CAP

-Finally, regular maintenance, at least every two years, if not every year, will prevent the filters from clogging up and making the heat pump run longer for nothing.
-This will make it possible to control the fluid level, which if it is too low or if there is a leak, will mean that the heat pump will run longer per day to provide the same power.
+Finally, regular maintenance - at least every two years, if not every year if possible - will prevent the filters from clogging up, causing the heat pump to run longer for nothing.
+This will enable us to check the fluid level, which, if too low or leaking, will mean the heat pump running longer per day to deliver the same power.